Cyfrin/gaboon/README.md

 Boa -> Puts all account info into the network ENV that is active.

 So for Gaboon...
 We will want to store it at a higher level, and then pass it down to the network as we see fit...

+# Refactor timeeeeeeeeeee

+1. Move accounts to be it's own thing
+2. Expose everything in `gaboon`